fredszaq/Rezenerator/README.md

 Rezenerator is available as a standalone jar, a maven plugin and soon a gradle plugin.

 ## Available processors
-* Inkscape for SVG files (an every other forma inkscape can open)
+* Inkscape for SVG files (an every other format Inkscape can open)
 * ImageMagick for lots of formats (including PNG, PSD, JPG ...)

 Please note that these processors use external tools that must be installed and accessible in the path.